amarjeet-singh-1304/Soccer_Team_and_Similar_Player_Selection/project_ml_evaluation.md

 values of the coefficient can be reduced and many will tend to zero in this process.
 In our previous linear regression model we found the coefficient of each attribute used in training.
-Here in this it selects the coefficients with higher values and eliminates those not having strong relationship.
+Here in this it selects the coefficients with higher values and eliminates those not having strong relationship(making those attributes coefficients zero).
 **Evaluation**
 In the given dataset, it has been found that using this method increased the Mean Average Percentage error and Root mean square error with respect to linear regression.